 The Council is scheduled to hold an Interactive Dialogue with the Special Rapporteur on the Russian Federation on 23 September.
 The Council will be called upon to renew the mandate of the Special Rapporteur (HRC Resolution 51/25 and 54/23).

-ISHR strongly supports renewal of the mandate.
+Together with Russian and international civil society partners, ISHR strongly supports renewal of this mandate.

 The human rights situation in Russia continues to deteriorate, while Russia also continues to perpetrate war crimes and crimes against humanity in Ukraine.
 Russia is also increasingly engaged in acts of transnational repression against human rights defenders, dissidents and journalists outside of the country, in clear violation of international human rights law and the territorial integrity and sovereignty of the states in which such acts are perpetrated.